 Bootstraping circular economy ecosystems

 Circular consumption is based on using resources to the maximum extent possible, ensuring that they are ultimately recycled, but never before or prematurely, but only when no one else can be used or reused.
 Business disposing digital devices choose members with accountable reusability and recycling performance.
-The challenge is to provide resources for consumers, members and platforms to self-assess, self-certify and share this data with a data-commons for circularity.
-We propose a set of measures, metrics and progress indicators to measure and learn how to use electronic devices for longer, either internally or by collaborating with external agents to ensure that these devices are properly reused and recycled.
-If consumers know metrics such as durability, upgradeability, reuseability or obsolescence, ultimately optimizes our consumption, and selecting the most circular members and platforms.
+The challenge is to provide resources for consumers, members and federated platforms to self-assess, self-certify and share this data with a data-commons for circularity. eReuse accredits circular economy entities that trace devices throughout their useful life and account for the sustainability impact generated.
+Together we want to achieve and measure the three impacts of a circular economy: economic, environmental and social, advancing towards the objectives SDG 16, 13, 12, 15, 4 and 10.